Black keyboards are all the rage nowadays, with their sleek, classy look that can fit almost any decor.

 But people have begun to want something a bit cleaner and different, and have turned their eyes to white keyboards to pair with their gaming PC - but what is the best white gaming keyboard?

-Read on and find out for yourself with this list of the 5 best white gaming keyboards!
+Read on and discover what the 5 best white gaming keyboards to buy are!

 Corsair is one of the most renowned names in the gaming peripheral industry, from mice to headsets, and everything in between.